Pedram-Rajaei/Near-Term-Suicidality-Risk-Encoded-in-the-Temporal-Dynamics-of-the-Death-IAT/src/trial_dynamics/README.md

 ### `Freud_PreProcess_Compass_Full.m`

-Runs the full preprocessing pipeline used to generate the processed BD-IAT dataset.
+Runs the full preprocessing pipeline used to generate the processed BDIAT dataset.

 The pipeline includes: